Benefits and cost savings

 With a 60-day prescription, patients may save so much on their medicines that they won’t need the safety net.
 Others will reach the safety net later in the year, spreading their medicine costs out over a longer period.
 If patients hit the threshold later in the year, it means they have saved money throughout the year.

-Learn more about the PBS Safety Net
+Read more about how 60-day prescriptions work with the PBS Safety Net.

 Concession cardholders